 There are a number of different minor themes running through the whole: generational close-ups contrast with their environmental scenes and group photos sit alongside sporadic pictures of wreckage and urban decay.
 It might have been better to group the photographs on display more effectively and perhaps better frame the different aspects of the whole in their themes.
 Overall though, it’s an enlightening series that does a good job of illustrating a particular part of Chicago and its inhabitants’ lives, in the 1980s.

 Photos: Ivan Spasov

-John H. White: Chicago is at Daniel Blau from 7th September to 5th October 2013, for further information visit here.
+John H. White: Chicago is at Daniel Blau from 7th September until 5th October 2013, for further information visit the gallery’s website here.